osmandapp/web/main/docs/user/start-with/first-steps.md

 ## App shortcuts

 [App shortcuts](https://support.google.com/android/answer/9450271) are available for the OsmAnd icon.
-Just long-tap the OsmAnd icon on your device screen to open App shortcuts menu.
+Just long tap the OsmAnd icon on your device screen to open App shortcuts menu.
 Here, you can click short tap for choosing next actions: *Navigate to Home*, *Navigate to Work*, *Start Recording*, *Search*, *My places*, *Navigate to*.
-Long-tap one of the actions allows you to add new action icon to your device screen.
+Long tap one of the actions allows you to add new action icon to your device screen.

 Tapping to the action icon allows starting this action immediately.